TraderJoe98/WOD/README.md

 #WOD
-his is a template website for the WOD - Workout Of the Day instagram page
+This is a template website for the WOD - Workout Of the Day instagram page